gravitational/teleport/docs/admin-guide.md

         tls_ca_file: /var/lib/teleport/etcd-ca.pem
 ```

-* Deploy several auth servers connected to etcd backend
+* Deploy several Auth servers connected to etcd backend
-* Deploy several proxy nodes that have `auth_servers` pointed to list of auth servers to connect
+* Deploy several Proxy nodes that have `auth_servers` pointed to list of Auth servers to connect

-**NOTE** As new auth servers will be added to the cluster and old servers will be decommisioned,
+**NOTE** As new Auth servers will be added to the cluster and old servers will be decommisioned,
 node's and proxies will refresh the list of available auth servers refresh the cluster info and
 store the updated list locally in `/var/lib/teleport/authservers.json`.
 The values from this
-file, if present will take precendence over configuration file's values.
+file, if present, will take precendence over configuration file's values.
-You can simply remove the file so that configuration file's values can take effect again.
+You can simply remove the file so that the configuration file's values can take effect again.

 ## Troubleshooting